IbrahimUWA/UnLoc/README.md

 ## Code and Trained Models
 Download the trained models and code of our paper from [here](https://drive.google.com/file/d/1hc778vA2NTmGwKNHrklTi57zBr7GQVNk/view?usp=drive_link).
 Total size is 1.31 GB.
 ### Important Note
 Unloc is trained and tested under an Anaconda environment on Ubuntu 18.04 and using PyCharm.
-Therefore, it is highly recommended to use the same Anaconda environment and PyCharm to run Unloc.
+Therefore, it is highly recommended to use the Anaconda environment and PyCharm to run Unloc.
 Please install all the required packages using both pip and conda.

+## Oxford Radar RobotCar Dataset
+This dataset includes three different modalities: RGB camera images, Radar data, and point clouds from six sensors: left, right, and rear cameras; a Navtech CTS350-XFMCW Radar scanner; and left and right Velodyne HDL-32E LiDAR.
+NovAtel SPAN-CPT ALIGN inertial (INS) and GPS navigation systems are used to collect the ground-truth poses for this dataset.
+It covers a total of 280km of urban area, including more than 30 sequences, each captured over 9km.
+This dataset is large and challenging for localization due to the presence of a variety of foreground objects, such as people and cars.
+We use the same training and test sequences as Radarloc for our experiments on this dataset.
+Download the Oxford Radar RobotCar dataset from [here](https://oxford-robotics-institute.github.io/radar-robotcar-dataset/datasets).

 ## Citation
 If you find the code helpful in your resarch or work, please cite the following papers.